WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 But this would break the idea behind "progressive control in macro
-expansion": If there are no conflicts, then the programmer shall not care
+expansion": if there are no conflicts, then the programmer shall not care
-about resolving the conflicts -- the programmer shall always apply this
+about resolving the conflicts -- with this macro declaration, the
-macro with an argument this time.
-What might be something new to you is
+programmer shall always apply this macro with an additional argument this
+time.
+However, what might be something new to you is this also could be
-this also could be done by macro overloading.
-This means there could be
+done by macro overloading.
+This means there could be multiple macros with
-multiple macros with the same name but have different "signatures".
+the same name but have different "signatures".

 ```swift
 @attached(member, names: arbitrary)